 Given the fact that I am 61 pages into the book, and an average page will read 33 lines, and - that I’d consider 15% of it being used for illustration, etc., you know now exactly how many pages I am planing to write.
 If you can tell me that number, then...

-So what can you expect to read about.
+So what can you expect to read about?

+See how easy it is to play with emotions?
+I got you already.
 Yes, my book is all about that boring stuff nobody wants to talk about; Emotions.

 In my life, I’d come across so many leaders.
 Most of them, really most, miles away from being a leader, but heavily decorated with titles, degrees, positions and - Power, of course.
 Guess that makes them the perfect Ruler for their little empire they are allowed to own for a while!
 Every single one of those leaders, where less than lousy in leading emotions.
 Imagine how much more they could achieve as "emotionally intelligent leaders?!

 In my book I attempt to get down to the nitty-gritty stuff of handling emotions; our own - most important, as well as other people’s emotions.
 Not that I want to give you a scientific, philosophical lecture, for that you better enroll yourself at a university or read some of the many books published on that topic.
 Daniel Goleman would be a good start.
 But I tend to talk through "life", because that is what we are being faced with day in day out, be it at home; at school, at work, on holiday, etc., everywhere, anytime all the time, 24/7.